valuepayment/valuepay-inline-checkout-react-nextjs-docs/README.md

 ---

-**Need Help?** Contact our support team at support@valuepayng.com or visit our [developer portal](https://developers.valuepayng.com) for additional resources.
+**Need Help?** Contact our support team at or customercare@valuepay.ng contact@valuepay.ng for additional resources.